-Though not expressly addressed in the responsive briefing, the complaint suggests that Plaintiffs' COVID-19-related losses are covered because the policy does not contain a virus exclusion.
-See SAC ¶¶ 98-102.
+Though not expressly addressed in the responsive briefing, the complaint suggests that Chelsea's COVID-19-related losses are covered because the policy does not contain a virus exclusion.
+See SAC ¶¶ 92-95.
 Specifically, the complaint notes that in 2006, the Insurance Services Office (ISO)-an organization that provides policy writing services to insurers-"announced the submission of an 'exclusion of loss due to disease-causing agents such as viruses and bacteria."
-Id. ¶ 99 (quoting ISO Circular at 1 (Dkt.
-14-2)).
-Plaintiffs further allege that, despite the availability of a specific exclusion for virus-related losses, the policy at issue here does not contain such an exclusion.
-Id. ¶ 102.
+Id. ¶ 92 (quoting ISO Circular at 1 (Dkt.
+13-2)).
+Chelsea further alleges that, despite the availability of a specific exclusion for virus-related losses, the policy at issue here does not contain such an exclusion.
+Id. ¶ 95.

 This argument lacks merit.
 Michigan law provides that courts must first determine if the policy provides coverage to the insured; if it does, only then do courts "ascertain whether that coverage is negated by an exclusion."
 Heniser v.
 Frankenmuth Mut.
 Ins.
 Co., 534 N.W.2d 502, 510 (Mich.
 1995).
 Thus, a policy's exclusionary provisions cannot be used to establish coverage in the first instance.
 See Hassanein v.
 Encompass Indem.
-Co., No. 347544, 2020 WL 5495210, at \9 (Mich.
+Co., No. 347544, 2020 WL 5495210, at 9 (Mich.
 Ct.
 App.
 Sept.
-10, 2020) (citing Heniser, 534 N.W.2d at 510); see also St. Julian, 2021 WL 1049875, at \4; Café La Trova, 2021 WL 602585, at \6 n.7.
-Because Plaintiffs have not shown that they are entitled to coverage in the first instance under the business income, extra expense, or civil authority provisions, the absence of a virus exclusion is immaterial.
+10, 2020) (citing Heniser, 534 N.W.2d at 510); see also St. Julian, 2021 WL 1049875, at 4; Café La Trova, 2021 WL 602585, at 6 n.7.
+Because Chelsea has not shown that it is entitled to coverage in the first instance under the business income, extra expense, or civil authority provisions, the absence of a virus exclusion is immaterial.